cssd-bot/CCSD-Chatbots/Sprint Analysis.md

 **Where do we want to by end of school year**?
 Have a framework that could manage requests with any combination of two school entities.

 **How could this fail** (turn fears into questions)?
-1. Not enough time with our group to come together over this problem
+1. Not enough of what we learn is able to transfer to other agents the students want to create for their school
-2. Insufficient problem solving to abstract the out the complexity for a simplified solution
+2. Insufficient problem solving to abstract out the complexity for a simplified solution
+3. Our Chatbot fails to get the intended answer in a high enough percentage of asks

 ## Sprint Map - map the problem.  **Translation Map**
 Our map shows the 2 states with the translation problem being going from one to the other.
 * 1 for an SQL statement syntax
 * 1 for an action & parameter set

-Things in the action set are allowed to change before the SQL, as we have flexibility here.
+Things in the action set are allowed to adapt before the SQL, as we have flexibility here.
 Still need to introduce ways to transform the action into SQL.
 Also need to break these into smaller pieces.